26 January 2022

 Erica Mattelin and Kristina Taylor

 Erica Mattelin, a PhD student at Barnafrid, Linköping University (LiU), has been awarded the Swedish Psychological Association’s big prize for 2021.
 Here Erica stands alongsida Kristina Taylor, chairman of the Swedish Psychological Association.
-Anton Emanuelsson/Psykologförbundet
+Photographer: Anton Emanuelsson/Psykologförbundet

 COMPLETELY FANTASTIC!